 Solve: Identify one element in L which has key value X, if any exist.

 Model:

-- The key values for elements in L are unique. - We can compare keys to determine <, =, >. - Comparison is our only way to find ordering information.
+- The key values for elements in L are unique. - Comparison determine <, =, >. - Comparison is our only way to find ordering information. - Every comparison costs the same.

 Goal: Solve the problem using the minimum number of comparisons.